-Paul believed (and rightly so) that he was called specifically to preach this message of unity to all Gentiles (Ephesians 3:8).
-This was a unique ministry for him in particular, because he was formerly a very religious, dogmatic Jew.
-Clearly, his experience of meeting Jesus on the road to Damascus changed his life forever.
-God had taken the most unlikliest of men to preach a new message of redepemption that was now inclusive.
+Paul believed (and rightly so) that he was called to preach this message of unity to all Gentiles (Ephesians 3:8).
+This was a unique ministry for him in particular because he was formerly a very religious, dogmatic Jew.
+His experience meeting Jesus on the road to Damascus forever changed his life.
+God had taken the unlikeliest of men to preach a new message of redemption that was now inclusive.
 No one was left out of God's plan for humanity.
-All were now given the same opportunities, the same blessings, the same promises as the Jews.
+All were now given the same opportunities, blessings, and promises as the Jews.
 This was the mystery of Christ that was revealed to Paul and the other apostles.

 This is how the NIV translates Ephesians 3:10:

 His intent was that now, through the church, the manifold wisdom of God should be made known to the rulers and authorities in the heavenly realms.

 You can see how the NIV has added words to the text and twisted them to mean something that seems to imply that the church is making the wisdom of God known to "spiritual" beings in the heavenly places.
 This is not so, and it is inconsistent with the surrounding text.